qdm12/Devops_RESTful/README.md

   - Enter your password
   - **TEMPORARY**: Enter `echo Y | cf install-plugin https://static-ice.ng.bluemix.net/ibm-containers-linux_x64` to install *cf ic*.
   - `cf ic login`
-4. Create your namespace with `cf ic namespace set portfoliocontainer`
+4. If not done already, create your namespace with `cf ic namespace set portfoliocontainer`
 5. Tag the Docker image with the remote container name `registry.ng.bluemix.net/portfoliocontainer/docker-portfoliomgmt` with the following command: `docker tag docker-portfoliomgmt registry.ng.bluemix.net/mynamespace/docker-portfoliomgmt`
-6. Push it with `cf ic push registry.ng.bluemix.net/portfoliocontainer/docker-portfoliomgmt`
+6. Push it with `docker push registry.ng.bluemix.net/portfoliocontainer/docker-portfoliomgmt` or with `docker push` **DOES NOT WORK FOR NOW**
 7. The Docker image should be on the Bluemix webpage.
 Click on it to create a container.
 8. Access the URL showing as *Routes* under *Group details* to access the running container.
 YOu can access it at [http://portfoliocontainer.mybluemix.net/](http://portfoliocontainer.mybluemix.net/)